shubhangi-mish/MAYA-The-chat-bot/backend/README.md

 - Cumulative combined score (0–100)
 - Overall score (0–100)

-**This approach ensures both traditional and semantic (embedding-based) evaluation are used for robust, explainable scoring.**
+**This approach ensures both traditional and semantic (embedding-based) evaluation are used for robust, explainable scoring, with semantic similarity given higher weight.**